TonyPhipps/SIEM/UseCases/T1110-pass-spray-winevent.md

 # Executive Summary

 Adversaries may attempt to creatively brute force many accounts on a network by increasing the time between logon attempts, preventing automatic account locking.
-Since waiting more time impacts speed of the attack, adverssaries typically target more than one account simultaneously.
+Since waiting more time impacts speed of the attack, adversaries typically target more than one account simultaneously.

 ## Name